ltrainpr/poker-trainer/notes.md

 - All in split pots.

 REFACTOR (Make as many dumb components as you can):
-  - Move state to App.jsx level.
-    - Player
-    - Highest Bet
 - Which functions can be extracted into js pure functional file.

 Data: Players